MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/install-different-office-visio-and-project-versions-on-the-same-computer.md

 <sup>2</sup> You must be using at least Version 1808 of Microsoft 365 Apps, because that's the earliest version that recognizes Office 2019 products, including Project and Visio.
-Version 1808 is available in Monthly Channel, Semi-Annual Channel (Targeted), and Semi-Annual Channel.
+Version 1808 or later is available in Current Channel, Monthly Enterprise Channel, Semi-Annual Enterprise Channel (Preview), and Semi-Annual Enterprise Channel.
 For Microsoft 365 Apps release information, see [Update history for Microsoft 365 Apps](https://docs.microsoft.com/officeupdates/update-history-microsoft365-apps-by-date).

 ## Additional information